oomphinc/braces/README.md

 Braces is a starter theme that is meant for getting development teams up and running on WordPress projects quickly.
 Braces is derived from [Automattic _s project] (https://github.com/Automattic/_s). _s is truly a fantastic project and much of the core beliefs behind _s will be reflected in this project as well.

 However, we did make some changes to suit our business needs, which we hope you find helpful as well.
-Some of the main features you can find in addition are [Sass] (http://sass-lang.com) intergration, file and structure clean up, and most noticeably, the PHP syntax.
+Some of the main features you can find in addition are [Sass] (http://sass-lang.com) integration, file and structure clean up, and most noticeably, the PHP syntax.
 Typically any new additions should have README.md docs for their explanations.

 Pull requests are welcome!